 Cross-listed with HIST 417.
 This course emphasizes the study of modern Russia and the Soviet Union from 1855 to the recent past.
 Special emphasis is placed on the causes and result of the October Revolution in 1917 and the resulting communist rule.
-Pre-requisites: ENGL 120, or consent of instructor.
-Fall 2011.
+Pre-requisites: Successful completion of ENGL 110 and ENGL 120, or consent of instructor.
+Fall 2008.